rmholmes/rmholmes.github.io/_pages/projects.md

 mixing at the equator, abyssal mixing in the equatorial oceans and equatorial Kelvin waves.

-## Dynamics of Tropical Instability Vortices
+### Chapter 1: Dynamics of Tropical Instability Vortices

 Due to their location near the equator where the Coriolis parameter is small, submesoscale-like dynamics appear at a larger spatial scale